Burger King is trying to revive its ailing empire with a rival's recipe for success.

-He said the attitude from the top changed last year after New York-based private equity firm 3G Capital bought Burger King in late 2010.
+He said the attitude from the top changed after New York-based private equity firm 3G Capital bought Burger King last year.
 That's when Burger King assembled a group of 15 key executives, franchisees and suppliers to evaluate the chain's menu, item by item.

 The process, which took three months of daylong meetings, was grueling at times.
 One day, for example, the group sat through a lengthy presentation complete with charts and graphs on how oils and eggs affect the quality of mayonnaise.
 A blind taste test of 30 varieties followed.
 The verdict: They liked the one Burger King was already using.

 "That was actually a pretty hard day," recalls John Koch, Burger King's executive chef.